andreasarreqi/blog/README.md

 - [Bootstrap](https://bootstrap.com)
 - Bootstrap was user to create a responsive desing on all platforms.
--

 - [Pexels](https://pexels.com)
-- Images were taken from Pexels
+- Images were taken from Pexels.
--

 ## Acknowledgements

 - I would like to thank my mentor Daisy for guiding me.